hermh4cks/Write-ups/picoCTF/Cookies/README.md

     print(response_cookie, res.text)
 ```

-Then running it in bash I can grep for the flag....not perfect...
+Then running it in bash I can grep for the flag....not perfect... but functional

 ```bash
 ─$ python3 test.py|grep picoCTF                                                                               1 ⨯